Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/diagnostic-events-exported-data.md

 ### What data does Microsoft retain and for how long?

 Microsoft adheres to data minimization obligations under GDPR Article 5, which requires that Microsoft not retain personal data beyond the period for which it's required.
+Microsoft has a general policy to retain diagnostic event data for Microsoft 365 apps and services, including Microsoft 365 Copilot, for up to 18 months.
 For more information, see [Data retention, deletion, and destruction in Microsoft 365](/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview).

 ### How long does it take for an export to complete?